Split or Error Handling Steps Not Working Correctly

 Review rule configuration

-If the element being evaluated is located inside a cross-domain iframe, WalkMe requires a specific flow to access it.
+If the element being evaluated is inside a cross-domain iframe, WalkMe requires an additional step to access it.

-• Add a Switch to Frame step before the split/error handling group
+• Add a Switch to Frame step before the split or error handling step

-• Ensure the element is correctly identified within the iframe boundaries
+• Confirm the element is correctly identified within the iFrame boundaries

 Switch to Frame Flow Steps